ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

 * After these four weeks, the proposal with the current tally gets accepted by the secretary, and defines GHC20xx

+**Alternative 2:**

+* Create a new repo ``ghc-proposals/ghc-language``.

+* Within two weeks of the start of the process, every committee member is expected to send an initial list of which extensions they expect to be in GHC20xx to the mailing list.

+  Committee members are expected to take the Hackage statistics and the community vote into account.

+  These mails should *not* contain justifications for why a certain extension is or is not included.

+* After these two weeks, the Secretary creates a new branch in the ``ghc-proposals/ghc-language`` repo, adding a new top-level file named ``ghc20xx.md`` (where ``xx`` has been instantiated appropriately).
+This file would contain a list of all the extensions receiving at least ⅔ (rounded up) of the responding members of the committee.

+* The Secretary would then create a PR in ``ghc-proposals/ghc-language`` to merge the branch.
+This PR would state loudly not to comment on individual extensions in the PR.

++ Members of the community would then have 4 weeks to open Issues in the ``ghc-language`` repo to discuss individual extensions.
+Issue titles are required to include the extension name.
+When conversation reaches general consensus, the Issue would be closed, but memorialized in the ``ghc20xx.md`` file with a link to the discussion.
+If the discussion suggests that an extension *not* be included, that is still memorialized in the file, in a separate section of proposed-but-rejected extensions.
+(In this paragraph, "general consensus" does not mean unanimity, but a clear preponderance of opinion in one direction.)

++ After four weeks, any extensions still under broad debate would be rejected for inclusion as controversial.
+The Secretary would move these to the "rejected" section of the .md file with a link to the debate.
+Debates are encouraged to continue, with the expectation that the resolution of the debate would inform the next GHC20xx process.

++ The Secretary then merges the branch into the ``ghc-language`` repo, and the new language is implemented.

++ After another 2 months, any remaining open Issues in the repo are closed, for cleanliness.

 Cadence
 ^^^^^^^